Wajahat-techie/kgp-gyankosh/README.md

 ---

-## 15. Project Evaluation Rubric Cross-Reference
+## 15. Capstone Evaluation Rubric Cross-Reference

 This table maps each requirement of the **IIT Patna Capstone Project 2 (Enterprise Knowledge Assistant with Advanced RAG)** specification to its implementation in this repository: